 We are a "smaller reporting company" as defined in Item 10(f)(1) of Regulation S-K under the Securities Act.
 For as long as we continue to be a smaller reporting company, we may take advantage of exemptions from various reporting requirements that are applicable to other public companies that are not smaller reporting companies.
-Additionally, this Report does not contain an attestation report of our registered public accounting firm regarding internal control over financial reporting since the Company, as an "emerging growth company," is not required to provide such report.

-Management of 180 Life Sciences Corp., including our principal financial officer, conducted an evaluation of the effectiveness of the Company's internal control over financial reporting as of December 31, 2021 using the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in "Internal Control - Integrated Framework" (2013).
+Management of 180 Life Sciences Corp., including our principal financial officer, conducted an evaluation of the effectiveness of the Company's internal control over financial reporting as of December 31, 2022 using the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in "Internal Control - Integrated Framework" (2013).

-Management concluded that certain aspects of the Company's internal control over financial reporting was not effective as of December 31, 2021, based on those criteria.
-Specifically, management's conclusion was based on the following material weakness which existed as of December 31, 2020:
+Management concluded that certain aspects of the Company's internal control over financial reporting was not effective as of December 31, 2022, based on those criteria.
+Specifically, management's conclusion was based on the following material weakness: